syncfusion-content/blazor-docs/blazor/toolbar/how-to/customize-the-scrolling-distance.md

 ---
 layout: post
-title: Customize the Scrolling distance in Blazor Toolbar Component | Syncfusion
+title: Customize the Scrolling distance in Blazor Toolbar | Syncfusion
 description: Learn here all about Customize the Scrolling distance in Syncfusion Blazor Toolbar component and more.
 platform: Blazor
 control: Toolbar